BIGJRA/BIGJRA.github.io/rejuv.md

 Grab two Oranguru if you can - one will be traded away later.
 In the pot, you can find infinite *Pink Nectar.* That’s all we can do here, so head back to the jungle.
-There’s still one thing left to do before we proceed into the village… bet you weren’t expecting a legendary Pokémon so early, were you?
+There’s still one thing left to do before we proceed into the village… bet you weren’t expecting a legendary Pokemon so early, were you?

 Exit the jungle south to return to the pier.
 At nighttime, Surf in the